IDG Quick Pulse Survey Report: Cloud Data at Risk

 Relying on software-as-a-service vendors to back up your data is a dangerous but alarmingly common mistake, according to new research

 AMAG Pharmaceuticals Inc. is like many businesses these days.
-Looking to cut costs and increase agility, the Waltham, Mass.-based specialty drug maker uses software-as-a-service (SaaS) applications for a variety of critical business functions including productivity applications like G Suite.
+Looking to cut costs and increase agility, the Waltham, Mass.-based specialty drug maker uses software-as-a-service (SaaS) applications for a variety of critical business functions including productivity applications like Google Workspace.
 Yet AMAG is unlike most other businesses in one crucial respect.
+“We’ve never had data loss,” says Steve Simmons, the company’s director of IT and senior cloud architect.

 By contrast, fully 58 percent of businesses that utilize SaaS applications have suffered a data loss of some kind in the last 12 months, according to an exclusive new survey of IT and business managers from IDG Research.
 AMAG isn’t one of them chiefly because it uses a cloud-based service from Spanning Cloud Apps Inc. that backs up all of its SaaS data and makes missing information easily recoverable.
 “That’s a really big deal for us,” Simmons says.